Personal injury

 If you’ve been injured by someone riding on the pavement, the team at Slater and Gordon Lawyers could help you to pursue a personal injury claim.
 Our specialist solicitors can also help cyclists who face legal action as a result of cycling on the pavement, accusations of careless cycling or involvement in a road traffic accident.

 For information and legal advice on a cycling-related issue, please don’t hesitate to contact Slater and Gordon Lawyers.
-Simply register your details on the micase RTA platform and start your claim.
+Call us on 0330 041 5869 or contact us online.

 *All information was correct at the time of publication.